It is the purpose of this procedure to describe for students the objectives and process for participating in Cooperative Education credit.

 The College is committed to providing clear communication to students about the services and programs offered.

 Cooperative Education (Co-op) offers professional technical and college transfer credit for practical work experience related to a student's educational and career goals.
 Cooperative Education offers students the opportunity to apply theory to practice and is available in all career areas.
 Students may receive credit for paid and non-paid placements.
-For paid placements, student compensation is at a rate of pay comparable to employees who do similar work.

 Student Registration Process

 - Meet with faculty Cooperative Education coordinator specific to the student's career area.

 - Establish credits and seminar time.